Pennsylvania Roads - US 222/PA 222

 On all four legs of this intersection, PA 73 gets wide shields.
 These are NB.

-And these are SB, with the one oddball shield of the bunch.
+And these are SB, with the one oddball shield of the bunch, on down to a railroad trestle by PA 61.

 Button copy and general oldness, NB on the Kutztown bypass.
 The 4th photo is courtesy Mike Byrnes so that it's not blurry.